 Instead, focus on saving as much as you can, so you can put those increased funds towards an even better quality property.

-Keep in mind the additional costs of investing on top of the deposit, such as building and pest inspections, conveyancing and legal costs, real estate agency expenses, stamp duty and other fees.
+Keep in mind the additional costs of investing on top of the deposit, such as building and pest inspections, conveyancing and legal costs, real estate agent expenses, stamp duty, and other fees.